gnolang/gno/contribs/github-bot/README.md

 // (go: downloading ...)

 > github-bot --help
+USAGE
+  [flags]

 This tool checks if the requirements for a PR to be merged are satisfied (defined in config.go) and displays PR status checks accordingly.
 A valid GitHub Token must be provided by setting the GITHUB_TOKEN environment variable.

-  -dry-run
-    	print if pull request requirements are satisfied without updating anything on GitHub -owner string
-    	owner of the repo to process, if empty, will be retrieved from GitHub Actions context -pr-all
-    	process all opened pull requests
-  -pr-numbers value
+FLAGS
-    	pull request(s) to process, must be a comma separated list of PR numbers, e.g '42,1337,7890'.
+  -dry-run=false   print if pull request requirements are satisfied without updating anything on GitHub -owner ...       owner of the repo to process, if empty, will be retrieved from GitHub Actions context -pr-all=false    process all opened pull requests -pr-numbers ...  pull request(s) to process, must be a comma separated list of PR numbers, e.g '42,1337,7890'.
 If empty, will be retrieved from GitHub Actions context
-  -repo string
-    	repo to process, if empty, will be retrieved from GitHub Actions context -timeout uint
+  -repo ...        repo to process, if empty, will be retrieved from GitHub Actions context -timeout 0s      timeout after which the bot execution is interrupted -verbose=false   set logging level to debug
-    	timeout in milliseconds
-  -verbose
-    	set logging level to debug
 ```